Oprah Winfrey returns to chat in her next TV chapter

 "After 25 years I got myself out of the studio chairs.
 I moved into the next chapter, and I am having more fun than ever -- moving around the country and the world talking to people I'm really interested in getting to know and I think viewers will be, too," Winfrey said in a statement.

-Winfrey, regarded as the most influential woman on television, launched the Oprah Winfrey Network in January 2011 with an uplifting menu of lifestyle, documentaries and advice programming.
+Winfrey, regarded as the most influential woman on television, launched the Oprah Winfrey Network in January 2011 with an uplifting menu of lifestyle, documentaries and advice programing.

 After disappointing viewing figures, she took over as chief executive officer in July to refocus the channel's direction and put more of herself on screen.